-A job applicant with over 20 years’ experience in the restaurant industry was turned down for a general manager’s position at a Ruby Tuesday restaurant, in Boca Raton, because they wanted to “maximize longevity and minimize premature resignations.”
+A job applicant with over 20 years’ experience in the restaurant industry was turned down for a general manager’s position at a Florida restaurant because they wanted to “maximize longevity and minimize premature resignations.”

 “Maximize longevity?”
 That’s just another way to say they didn’t want to hire a 59-year-old qualified candidate because of his age, according to an Equal Employment Opportunity Commission (EEOC) lawsuit, alleging the restaurant chain violated the Age Discrimination and Employment Act (ADEA).